Basic Internal Control Policy

 Risk management such as credit risk, country risk, market risk, foreign exchange and interest rate risk, investment risk, etc. shall be conducted under the management policy and rules for each risk.
 In addition, the Corporation continues to implement integrated risk management in order to grasp the amount of risk to which the Marubeni Group is exposed.
 Marubeni implements management of qualitative risks, including reputation risks and information security risks, which are difficult to quantify, through enhancement of compliance structure.

 (4) Emergency management

-In preparation for occurrence of a serious issues such as a natural disaster, Marubeni formulates a business continuity plan.
-When a serious situation actually occurs, Marubeni establishes an emergency task force with the President as the head based on the said plan and makes decisions on and implement concrete measures to limit the damage and loss to the minimum.
+In preparation for occurrence of a serious issues such as a natural disaster, terrorist incident/public disorder/violence, epidemics of infectious diseases and situations in which the Tokyo Head Office loses its ability to function, Marubeni formulates initial response guidelines and a business continuity plan.
+When a serious situation actually occurs, Marubeni establishes an emergency task force with the President as the head based on the said plan and makes decisions on and implements concrete measures to limit the damage and loss to the minimum.

 4. Systems necessary to ensure the efficient execution of duties by Directors

 (1) Management policy, management strategy and management plan